 Welcome to Pomfret, Connecticut, in the middle of the Last Green Valley.
 We are one of the oldest towns in the state, incorporated in June of 1713.
-Our tercentennial celebrations were numerous and took place throughout 2013.
+Our tercentennial celebrations took place throughout 2013.

-Pomfret offers beautiful vistas, winding country roads, stone walls, and an eclectic collection of shops and restaurants.
-Town government has been sensitive to maintaining the rural environment and historic charm that makes Pomfret the quintessential New England Community.
+Pomfret offers beautiful vistas, winding country roads, stone walls, and an eclectic collection of shops and restaurants, a winery and a distillery.
+Town government has been sensitive to maintaining the rural environment and historic charm that makes Pomfret the quintessential New England community.

-We are a community of approximately 4,200 located in Windham County, 60 miles from Hartford, 70 miles from Boston, 30 miles from Worcester, MA, and 40 miles from Providence, RI, with easy access to I-395 and Route 101.
-We are nearby to many attractions such as the casinos, theater, UCONN, Mystic Seaport & Aquarium, just to name a few.
+We are a community of approximately 4,200 located in Windham County, 40 miles from Hartford, 60 miles from Boston, 30 miles from Worcester, MA, and 30 miles from Providence, RI, with easy access to I-395 and Route 101.
+We are nearby to many attractions such as theater, UCONN, Mystic Seaport & Aquarium, casinos, picturesque back roads, stone walls and spectacular fall foliage to name a few.

-Scenic Route 169 is particularly picturesque as it winds its way through town from Brooklyn to Woodstock.
-We have many lovely homes that date back to the 17th and 18th centuries.
-We have several professional offices (doctors, dentist, attorneys) and real estate brokers in town.
+Scenic Route 169 is particularly scenic as it winds its way through town from Brooklyn to Woodstock.
+We have many lovely homes that date back to the 17th and 18th centuries, professional offices and real estate brokers in town.

-Pomfret is an ideal place for outdoor recreation with several State Parks, including Mashamoquet, Wolf Den and the Airline Trail with extensive walking, hiking and horse trails.
-The Connecticut Audubon Center at Pomfret offers spectacular birding and is particularly known for its grassland habitats.
+Pomfret is an ideal place for outdoor recreation with several State Parks, including Mashamoquet, Wolf Den, and the Air Line Trail with extensive walking, hiking, mountain biking, and horse trails.
+The Connecticut Audubon Center at Pomfret offers impressive birding and is particularly known for its grassland habitats.

 Our four houses of worship include The Most Holy Trinity Church, The First Congregational Church of Pomfret, The First Congregational Church of Abington, and Christ Church.